apadalkar/Melodify/README.md

 - View stats for today, this week, or this month

 ## Notice
 This project is limited to development and testing due to Spotify's app review requirements.
-The app can't be publicly released as Spotify requires all apps to undergo a review process before they can be used by the general public.
-As of nowthe app is in development mode and can only be used by whitelisted users, so **public access is restricted** until Spotify approves the application.
+The app cannot be publicly released as Spotify requires all apps to undergo a review process before they can be used by the general public.
+As of now, the app is in development mode and can only be used by whitelisted users, so public access is restricted until Spotify approves the application.